What is ESS Testing?

 There are other kinds of tests to evaluate product quality including HALT (Highly Accelerated Life Testing) which tests design weaknesses during engineering, and HASS (Highly Accelerated Stress Testing), which identifies imperfections during early use.
 While HALT and HASS are used to test products under extreme conditions, ESS tests analyze electronics during regular use.

 Stress Tested and Approved

 At Gateway Cable Company, our products have undergone precise ESS testing to ensure the highest quality and longevity for military electronics use.
+Our military-grade products meet or exceed standards like MIL-SPEC and MIL-PRF.
 Our facility is certified ISO 9001:2015 quality standard facility.
 For more information on our products and testing, contact us today.